epicfilemcnulty/hapgent/README.md

     3. Passive health checks
     4. Agent checks

-While the first three types of these checks are internal to HAProxy, i.e. you don't need any external tools to use them, the agent checks are different: you need to have an actual agent running on the upstream servers to use agent checks.
+While the first three types are internal to HAProxy, i.e. you don't need any external tools to use them, the agent checks are different: you need to have an actual agent running on the upstream servers to use agent checks.